 Waste Transfer Station

-This municipal transfer station is open to the RM of Britannia No. 502 Ratepayers only.
+This municipal transfer station is open to RM of Britannia No. 502 ratepayers only.
 All waste must be placed in the appropriate areas as directed by the waste transfer station supervisor.
 Household waste must be properly bagged.

 This municipal transfer station is now allowing ratepayers to dispose of appliances free of charge.

 We are accepting the following under the direction of our site supervisor:

 Car batteries, used vehicle oil & oil containers and filters.

 NE 24-51-26-W3 (South of the Hamlet of Hillmond)